-Goodwill amounted to EUR 4.3 million as at December 31, 2023 and, at 12.6% of Group equity, is of considerable significance for the financial position.
+As at 31 December 2023, goodwill amounted to EUR 4.3 million and, at 13.4% of Group equity, is of considerable significance for the financial position.

 Goodwill is tested for impairment annually at the level of the relevant cash-generating units (CGU), irrespective of any triggering events.
 If impairment triggers arise during the year, an event-driven goodwill impairment test is also carried out during the year.
 To test for impairment, the company primarily determines the value in use and compares this with the respective carrying amount.
-The reporting date for the impairment test is September 30, 2023.
+The reporting date for the impairment test is 30 September 2023.

-The impairment test for goodwill is complex and is based on a number of discretionary assumptions.
-These include the expected business and earnings development of the CGU for the next five years, the assumed long-term growth rates and the discount rate used.
+The impairment test for goodwill is complex and is based on a number of judgmental assumptions.
+These include the expected business and earnings performance of the CGU for the next five years, the assumed long-term growth rates and the discount rate used.

 In the 2023 financial year, there was an increase in the general market interest rate level compared to previous years.
-There was also a decline in market capitalization.
-As a result of the impairment tests carried out, FP Holding identified an impairment requirement for a CGU of the Azolver companies.
+There was also a decline in market capitalisation.
+As a result of the impairment tests carried out, FP Holding identified an impairment requirement for one CGU of the Azolver companies.

-There is a risk for the consolidated financial statements that the existing impairment has not been recognized in an appropriate amount.
+For the consolidated financial statements, there is a risk that the existing impairment has not been recognised in an appropriate amount.
 There is also a risk that the related disclosures in the notes are not appropriate.